ChinaFile/Locknet/content/the-locknet/intro.md

 toc = false
 themed = true
 landing = true
-landing_caption = "CREDIT: *Steven Weinberg*"
+landing_caption = "*Steven Weinberg for ChinaFile*"
 [[authors]]
 name = "Jessica Batke"
-summary = "Senior Editor at ChinaFile" bio = "Jessica Batke is a senior editor at ChinaFile and the author of books about China's governance."
+summary = "Senior Editor at ChinaFile" bio = "Jessica Batke is Senior Editor for Investigations at ChinaFile."

 [[authors]]
 name = "Laura Edelson"
-summary = "Computer Scientist at Northeastern University" bio = "Laura Edelson is a researcher at Northeastern University focusing on online censorship."
+summary = "Computer Scientist at Northeastern University" bio = "Laura Edelson is an Assistant Professor of Computer Science at Northeastern University."
 +++

 The man gazes earnestly into the camera, the glow from his computer monitor reflecting off his black-rimmed glasses.
 “This is more than just a cultural moment,” he says with a smile.
 “It’s something truly meaningful.
 This is about mutual respect, kindness, and efforts to understand each other.
 This feels so good\!” he exclaims in a [video](http://xhslink.com/a/MtezFxXAEMTbb) he posted to RedNote, a China-based social media platform similar to Instagram.